-A 504 error is usually displayed when the connection between your browser and the web server is held open for too long, causing an HTTP timeout to occur.
+A 504 error is usually displayed when the connection between your browser and the web server is held open for more than 180 seconds, causing an HTTP timeout to occur.

-Like most error troubleshooting, the first step is to figure out what the root cause of the error is.
+Like most error troubleshooting, the first step is to figure out the root cause of the error.

 Finding and Resolving a 504 Gateway Timeout Error